This post may contain affiliate links. Please read my disclosure and privacy policy.

 oats, strawberries, greek yogurt, maple syrup, and chia seeds labeled on a marble surface.

 Start with a 12-ounce jar with a lid.
-You can make as many servings as you plan to eat in 3 to 4 days.
+You can make as many servings as you plan to eat in 3 to 4 days, so feel free to use more than one jar.
 For easier eating, use wide-mouth mason jars or working jars (pictured below).

 oats, yogurt, milk, and maple syrup stirred in a glass jar.

 Add roughly a third cup of diced fresh strawberries and stir them into the oats.
-Then secure the lid on the jar and place it in the fridge to chill overnight.
+Then secure the lid on the jar and refrigerate it overnight to chill.

-If you’re in a hurry, the oats should be tender enough to eat in 1 to 2 hours.
+If you’re in a hurry, the oats should be tender enough to eat in 1 to 2 hours, but they’ll be much thicker if you wait a full 8 hours.

 strawberries stirred into a jar of overnight oats.

-When you’re ready to eat, grab the overnight oats from the fridge and remove the lid.
-You’ll notice the oats are much thicker after chilling overnight, so feel free to add an extra splash of milk to loosen the texture.
+When you’re ready to eat, grab the jar of overnight oats from the fridge and remove the lid.
+You’ll notice the oats are much thicker after chilling overnight, so feel free to add an extra splash of milk to loosen the texture, if you want to.

 strawberry overnight oats overhead in a glass jar with a spoon.